Vidant sees increase in ‘critically ill’ pregnant women with COVID

 “We’ve had a number of really critically ill patients who are pregnant and have COVID and their care is really complicated and really sad,” said Crockett.

+‘Shocked and horrified’: Novant doctors alarmed by severity of COVID-19 in pregnant women

 Even so, some mothers-to-be said they won’t be getting their COVID shots.
 Brandi Hill is nearly 34 weeks pregnant.
-Hill said she likely won’t get vaccinated, even after her baby is born.
+She said she likely won’t get vaccinated, even after her baby is born.

 “It’s just all up to what you want to do and your body, but in my opinion, I wouldn’t get it,” said Hill.
 “You don’t know what’s in it.
 You don’t know how it’s going to work and not to mention you can still get COVID even after getting the vaccine.”